ytyeoh/toyota/content/blog/cross hybrid.en.md

 [safety]
    [[safety.link]]
-     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes to reduce vehicle speed when there is a risk of collision.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes to reduce vehicle speed when there is a risk of collision.<br>*Driver remains solely responsible for safe driving at all times." img= "corollacrosshybridelectric-25" [[safety.link]]
-     img= "corollacrosshybridelectric-25"
-   [[safety.link]]
      title= "Toyota Safety Sense Lane Departure Alert (LDA)*" description= "Alerts and assists when you are out of the lane unintentionally.
-Less swaying, smoother driving."
-<br>*Driver remains solely responsible for safe driving at all times.
+Less swaying, smoother driving.<br>*Driver remains solely responsible for safe driving at all times." img= "corollacrosshybridelectric-26" [[safety.link]]
-     img= "corollacrosshybridelectric-26"
-   [[safety.link]]
-     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for High Speeds*" description= "At speeds above 30km/h, it maintains a safe distance with the preceding vehicle and brakes automatically when the car ahead slows down.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for High Speeds*" description= "At speeds above 30km/h, it maintains a safe distance with the preceding vehicle and brakes automatically when the car ahead slows down.<br>*Driver remains solely responsible for safe driving at all times." img= "corollacrosshybridelectric-27" [[safety.link]]
-     img= "corollacrosshybridelectric-27"
-   [[safety.link]]
      title= "Toyota Safety Sense Lane Tracing Assist (LTA) for High Speeds*"